Affine flag varieties and quantum symmetric pairs: Stabilization algebra of type

 where the notation $\mbf K_1 \overset{\mathfrak{sq}}{\twoheadrightarrow} \mbf K_2$ stands for the statement that $\mbf K_2$ is a subquotient of $\mbf K_1$.
 Remarkably, all the subquotients between various pairs of algebras preserve the stably canonical bases.

 \begin{rem} One can show that the Schur algebras $\Sji^{\ji}_{\nn, d}$ and $\Sij^{\ij}_{\nn, d}$ are isomorphic with compatible standard and canonical bases.
 This isomorphism can be further lifted to the stabilization level.
-The proofs of these isomorphisms is given in~\cite{FL17}. \end{rem}
+The proofs of these isomorphisms will be given elsewhere. \end{rem}